Best Ways To Get Rid of Ants

 That said, precautions are always prudent.

-Pesticides are always the last resort.
+Pest control insecticides are always the last resort.
 Cleanliness is a simple concept, yet in practice, it’s a struggle for some to achieve consistently, and thus remain ant-free.

 With this in mind, chemical control over the longer term may be the only way of reliably treating ants under these conditions.